luispuerto/luispuerto-net/_posts/2017-11-04-installing-pgp-signing-for-git-on-macos.md

 <pre class="lang:sh decode:1 inline:1">$ git config --global commit.gpgsign true</pre>

 that configures your Git to always sign your commits with your signature and sign just certain commits with adding the flag <span class="lang:sh highlight:0 decode:true crayon-inline ">-S</span>  to the <span class="lang:sh highlight:0 decode:true crayon-inline ">git commit</span>  [command](https://help.github.com/articles/signing-commits-using-gpg/).
-It&#8217;s an option that some people for security matters and to not be prompted every time you commit to enter your passphrase.
+It's an option that some people for security matters and to not be prompted every time you commit to enter your passphrase.
 However, as you can are going to see latter, you can keep your passphrase in your keychain using <span class="lang:sh highlight:0 decode:true crayon-inline ">pinentry</span> .

 You also need to copy your long key id again to get your PGP key with the following command.

 <pre class="lang:sh decode:true" title="Getting your PGP key">$ gpg --armor --export &lt;YOUR_LONG_KEY&gt;</pre>

-Which print you full GPG key, beginning with <span class="lang:sh highlight:0 decode:true crayon-inline ">&#8212;&#8211;BEGIN PGP PUBLIC KEY BLOCK&#8212;&#8211;</span>  and ending with <span class="lang:sh highlight:0 decode:true crayon-inline">&#8212;&#8211;END PGP PUBLIC KEY BLOCK&#8212;&#8211;</span> .
+Which print you full GPG key, beginning with <span class="lang:sh highlight:0 decode:true crayon-inline ">—–BEGIN PGP PUBLIC KEY BLOCK—–</span>  and ending with <span class="lang:sh highlight:0 decode:true crayon-inline">—–END PGP PUBLIC KEY BLOCK—–</span> .
 Copy it and now you can paste it on your GitHub following [this instructions](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/).

 Now, to make it work you need to config pinentry for mac as your dialog to enter your passphrase.
 To do that you have to use the following command to write <span class="lang:sh highlight:0 decode:true crayon-inline ">pinentry-program /usr/local/bin/pinentry-mac</span> in <span class="lang:sh highlight:0 decode:true crayon-inline ">gpg agent</span> config file.